Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER: Conclusion

 \section{Conclusion}

 We investigate the temporal and spectral properties from the latest \hxmt\ and \nicer\ observing campaign of \srcg\ and \srce.
-Temporal and spectral analysis show that the evolution of the QPO frequency is closely related to mass accretion rate and inner disk radius in both sources.
-Comparing the relativistic precession model, the natural frequency model and the dynamic frequency model, we find the dynamic frequency model gives the best fit to our results.
+Temporal and spectral analyses show that the evolution of the QPO frequency is closely related to mass accretion rate and inner disk radius in both sources, and are generally consistent with the prediction of the dynamic frequency model.
 We extend the application of the model from GRS~1915+105, a persistent source, to these two transient sources, and confirm the high spin nature of the black hole in \srce.